 Early Music Recording Lists

-Instrumental Consort Music
+Instrumental Music

 When it comes to the abstract & austere music which I favor, the English output is rather uncharacteristically larger than that on the Continent.
-While many explanations might be offered for this phenomenon, including the tangible one that the French & Italian output has been less thoroughly surveyed, it is true nonetheless.
+While many explanations might be offered for this phenomenon, including the tangible one that the Spanish & Italian output has been less thoroughly surveyed, it is true nonetheless.
 In each case, after the period covered by this list and sometimes during it, the instrumental styles became lighter and more sonorous.
 It is the abstract polyphonic gravity which I am attempting to survey here.

 I will list recordings roughly chronologically.
 The performances of this music are generally excellent, making a welcome change from some other repertories.
 Many pieces have more than one recording which would otherwise merit inclusion, but I will generally confine myself to single listings.
 I am increasingly picky in the latter sections.
-Finally, some repertories are equally available in keyboard renditions, as specific scoring is given only for the minority.

 England